November 11, 2020

 Mom of 5 Delivers Top 4 Parenting Strategies

-TaskHuman provider, Kate Chartrand, was a recent guest on the podcast TaskHuman Talks.
-Hosted by provider Jamie Carroll, the podcast focused on family life and parenting.
+TaskHuman Coach, Kate Chartrand, was a recent guest on the podcast TaskHuman Talks.
+Hosted by Coach Jamie Carroll, the podcast focused on family life and parenting.
 And as a mom of 5, Kate has ample experience and perspective that she was eager to share.